NHC updates relating to Coronavirus

 - It’s business as usual, so we will still carry out all of our member meetings – we’ll just do it virtually!
 Your account executive will be in touch with you with details of how to join any upcoming meetings you have arranged.

-- We intend to move all procurement events online.
+- We have moved all procurement events online.
 If you are booked onto one of our upcoming events, we will be in touch with you with details of how to join us virtually.

 To help us to be able to pay your invoices as efficiently as possible please could you email invoices rather than sending them through the post.
 Please send all invoices to email@example.com.
 This email address is monitored by multiple people so if individuals aren’t available your invoice will still be processed.

 Invoices received electronically will be processed promptly and will be paid on the next available payment run.
 We will not be making any payments by cheque payments at this time.

 Hard copy invoices that we received prior to 16th March have been processed as normal, however any hard copy invoices after this date are unlikely to have been received or processed.
 In this case, if you are unable to send an electronic copy, please contact us at the finance email address, or contact us on 0191 566 1000, in order that we can make alternative arrangements and ensure prompt payment.